Service-oriented architecture: Defining concepts

 The related buzzword service-orientation promotes loose coupling between services.
 SOA separates functions into distinct units, or services, which developers make accessible over a network in order to allow users to combine and reuse them in the production of applications.
 These services and their corresponding consumers communicate with each other by passing data in a well-defined, shared format, or by coordinating an activity between two or more services.

-A manifesto was published for service-oriented architecture in October, 2009.
-This came up with six core values which are listed as follows: